Folding Wall Dividers Increase Classroom Control

 Fairview’s large classroom is home to three preschool classes.
 Originally the classes were separated by several file cabinets that were stacked up to divide and create rooms.
 An increased number of kids amplified the sound in the classroom bringing forth some distractions which facilitated the need for teachers to put in a request for a Screenflex Folding Wall Divider.

-Fairview Elementary in Mora purchased one 6′ tall 13 panel FREEstanding room divider to separate the room into three classes.
-Teachers are quite excited with their new classroom set up, and enjoy the definite separation of early childhood and kindergarten students with the taller wall.
+Fairview Elementary in Mora purchased one 6′ tall 13 panel Standard room divider to separate the room into three classes.
+Teachers are quite excited with their new classroom set up and enjoy the definite separation of early childhood and kindergarten students with the taller wall.
 Since they received the dividers they have also found that the portable wall helps tremendously with sound.
 “The divider has been a great help”, according to Lori, one of the administrators.
-Teachers and administrators hope to buy another divider in the near future to help with more of their dividing needs.
+Teachers and administrators hope to buy another divider soon to help with more of their dividing needs.

 Using the dividers as instructional spaces is another suggestion for these portable walls.
 Because the dividers are tackable, they can function as bulletin boards for assignments, display boards for students work or other instructional materials.